-In this post, we will discuss the hub and nodes configuration with Selenium grid ( What is Selenium Grid ?).
+In this post, we will discuss the hub and nodes configuration with Selenium grid ( Get Started with Selenium Grid).
 Also, we will see sample command line commands to start the hub and register nodes.
 Furthermore, I have used the Windows 10 operating system and Selenium server 2.53.1 version and localhost.

 First of all, to set up Selenium grid we need Selenium Server.
 We can download the server jar ﬁle from selenium official website here: http://www.seleniumhq.org/download/